Not All Features Are Created Equal

 Sparse Autoencoders (SAEs)

-We train 424+ TopK SAEs (k=64) across all six models with 4-8x expansion.
+We train 520+ TopK SAEs (k=64) across all six models with 4–8× expansion.
 Each action token is processed independently to preserve temporal structure.
-Feature importance is scored via frequency-weighted contrastive selection using Cohen's d, recovering 82+ manipulation concepts.
+Feature importance is scored via frequency-weighted contrastive selection (Cohen's d × top-k frequency), recovering 79 aligned manipulation concepts.

 Activation Injection & Causal Interventions

-We test causality with four injection conditions: null injection (correct prompt to empty string), same-scene steering (redirect to alternate targets), cross-task injection (transfer across visual scenes), and cross-seed (same task, different initial conditions).
+We test causality with four injection conditions: null injection (correct prompt to empty string), same-scene steering (redirect to alternate targets), cross-task injection (transfer across visual scenes), and random-direction (norm-matched control: 22% source behavior vs. 99.6% directed).

-Concept ablation zeros out specific SAE features during live rollouts, while feature steering scales feature activations by alpha to amplify or suppress encoded behaviors.
+Concept ablation zeros out specific SAE features during live rollouts, while feature steering scales feature activations by α to amplify or suppress encoded behaviors.

 Linear Probes

-Ridge regression probes achieve 97-98% R² across all action dimensions.
-A projection operator test confirms causality: projecting out the probe direction drops R² to 0%.
+Ridge regression probes recover prompt-category labels at > 99% accuracy from the residual stream of every model tested.
+A projection operator test confirms causality: projecting out the probe direction drops downstream R² to chance.

 Counterfactual Prompting

-We test language grounding with 6 prompt variations across Pi0.5 (3,396+ episodes, ANOVA p = 0.25), SmolVLA (MetaWorld, 4 difficulty levels), and X-VLA (LIBERO + SimplerEnv): baseline, null (empty string), negation, motor commands, object swap, and temporal switches.
+We test language grounding with 6 prompt variations across 11,226 counterfactual episodes spanning all five language-capable VLAs: baseline, null (empty string), negation, motor commands, object swap, and mid-episode temporal switches.
+SmolVLA is additionally evaluated across MetaWorld's four difficulty tiers.

 Key Findings